pcraig3/fed-notes/src/articles/2022-03-21-move-fast-stay-safe.md

 When we compare smartphone apps to typical government services, it is clear that the ‘enterprise’ culture of oversight committees and architecture boards in no way guarantees great outcomes.
 But the thing is, nobody defends the status quo as the best possible system — in a government context, _it’s always about what could go wrong_.
 Sure, occasionally a bug makes it through 10 different oversight committees, but imagine the plague of locusts you would invite without them.
 Your agile team needs to demonstrate that what you’re doing isn’t _dangerous_.
 While it’s important to be fast, you also have to **be safe**.

-## Managing internal relationships: the oversight sheriffs
+## Empowered teams vs. oversight committees

 Waterfall governance creates extremely long (read: impractical) timelines, which means slow and expensive product development — but they are always justified in terms of safety.
 The fact that a team like yours exists means there is some desire to improve existing processes, but how to go about this is rarely spelled-out.
 Assuming you have some high-level buy-in from an executive sponsor, you are probably going to be granted _some_ leeway to skip parts of the existing governance process.
-However, this sets up a pretty obvious antagonistic relationship between your team and the various oversight groups, which becomes one of the primary challenges for you to manage.
+However, this sets up a pretty obvious antagonistic relationship between your team and the various oversight committees, which becomes one of the primary challenges for you to manage.

-The less ‘enterprise’ documentation you write, the more you’ll provoke {% footnoteref "docs" "They _could_ look at your open-source codebase instead of relying exclusely on Word docs, but that’s another issue altogether." %}oversight groups who use that documentation to determine how ‘safe’ your product is{% endfootnoteref %}.
+The less ‘enterprise’ documentation you write, the more you’ll provoke {% footnoteref "docs" "They _could_ look at your open-source codebase instead of relying exclusively on Word docs, but that’s another issue." %}oversight groups who use that documentation to determine how ‘safe’ your product is{% endfootnoteref %}.
 Oversight committees are used to teams attempting these kinds of shortcuts, and they are justifiably suspicious.
 To them, you are just another version of ‘let’s skip this boring governance stuff so we can ship a bunch of untested and risky software’, or — more colloquially — ‘let us skip the vegetables and go straight to dessert’.
 For them, it’s a question of who takes the fall: if there is a problem later on, they are likely to be blamed for not vetting you properly.

 Furthermore, these groups will be apprehensive about your ‘empowered product team’ model because, ultimately, it removes them from the picture.
 Therefore, they have an incentive to prove they are a valuable and necessary part of the IT delivery pipeline by catching you out on any mistakes you make or bugs that slip through.

 This means that you are likely to be closely scrutinized for any parts of the existing process that you skip, or are asking to skip.
 Even with a mandate to “push back” against existing governance, you can be sure that your push back will be pushed back.
 Any leeway you have is likely to be rolled back if problems are discovered that would theoretically have been prevented if you didn’t get the leeway.

-## Getting off the ranch: avoiding the ‘cowboy coder’ stereotype
+## ‘Being safe’ in agile

 For agile teams, there are 3 stock responses to how you are safer than traditional linear product development.